Jyrsinho/memorygame/readme.md

 real world...maybe I could even do more abstraction like with using objects like dealer or player or deck or etc. Have to also find out how JS supports objects.

+## 11.1.2025
+Learned basics of writing Jest unit tests.
+I will try to incorporate them into the project and untangle the mess I made yesterday.

+...I was able to install jest but untangling and rearranging more functions into the utils directory will have to be done tomorrow.